complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 Fields capture data about alters or ego, and are where specific variables are defined.

-First, let’s start with creating a title for the form to orient the participant to the information we want to collect.
+First, let's start with creating a title for the form to orient the participant to the information we want to collect.
 Enter the title "Add a Clinic or Health Care Provider."

 Next, we will define the fields of the form.
 By clicking "Create New" in the fields panel, a new screen opens which asks us to define a variable for the field, the question prompt, an input control, and to select any validation we may want to include.